rocky-linux/documentation/docs/guides/isos/iso_creation.md

 ## Introduction

-You might need to Create a custom ISO for a many reasons.
+You might need to create a custom ISO for many reasons.
 Perhaps you want to make a change to the boot process, add specific packages, or update a configuration file.

 This guide will instruct you from start to finish on how to build your own Rocky Linux ISO.